joachimnorden/joko-gaming/README.md

 ## Acknowledgements

 - Big thanks to everybody from the Code Institute Slack community
-- Thank you Daniel Callaghan for your great help in solving the sort price bug
+- Big thanks to my friends and family for supporting me